PacificBiosciences/paraphase/README.md

 <h3 align="center">HiFi-based caller for highly similar paralogous genes</h3>

 Many medically relevant genes fall into 'dark' regions where variant calling is limited due to high sequence homology with paralogs or pseudogenes.
-Paraphase is a Python tool that takes HiFi aligned BAMs as input (whole-genome or enrichment), phases haplotypes for genes of the same family, determines copy numbers and makes phased variant calls.
+Paraphase is a Python tool that takes HiFi aligned BAM or CRAM files as input (whole-genome or enrichment), phases haplotypes for genes of the same family, determines copy numbers and makes phased variant calls.

 ![Paraphase diagram](docs/figures/paraphase_diagram.png)
 Paraphase takes all reads from a gene family, realigns to one representative gene of the family and then phases them into haplotypes.
 This approach bypasses the error-prone process of aligning reads to multiple similar regions and allows us to examine all copies of genes in a gene family.
 This gene-family-centered approach allows Paraphase to perform well when there is a copy number difference between an individual and the reference, as is often the case in segmental duplications.